robjg/oddjob/README.txt

 Still To Do for 1.2.0
 ---------------------
+- Support ${${}} substitution as Ant now does.
+- A completion state of READY re-triggers a timer.
+Only COMPLETE, INCOMPLETE
+  and EXCEPTION should re-trigger timers.
+- Look at what happens when there are exceptions in a timer.
+Should there be a haltOnException flag.
+Should an Exception in a timer be indicated as an exception state not an incomplete state?
+- A sequential of a running job and an exception job shows as running - which is correct in most situations but it doesn't work with a set of services.
+  If one service fails to start all services should be stopped and an exception should be flagged.
+There could either be a services flag added to sequential but a better solution might be a separate services job.
+- Simplify State conditions.
+DESTROYED should not be an option and we probably only need to support COMPLETE, INCOMPLETE and EXCEPTION.
+Would you ever need to test for READY?
+- Check needs a way of checking a property isn't set.
+A null flag maybe.
+- Look at having a start job and a run job.
+Do we need a run job?
+It would be a sequential of a reset, a start and a mirror.
+Look at what to do with depends.
+- If job should work on asynchronous completion of a job.
+- Allow mirror to mirror an entire hierarchy of jobs.
 - Need better protection from exceptions in the DetailModel.setSelectedContext method.
-- Look at what happens when there are exceptions in a timer.
-  Check a job completion of READY doesn't trigger a timer.
-- Ensure that a sequence of a running job and an exception job shows an exception.
+- Document State better in the user guide.
+Include why structural jobs COMPLETE when they have no child because editing a node involves removing it and re-adding it.
+- Improve the look of the Swing Input Handlers.
+Ctrl and Return shortcut keys should work better.
+- Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
+- Support annotations for ArooaLifeCycle Methods in Oddjob.

 Deferred to A Later Version
 ---------------------------
-- Look at having a start job and a run job.
-The run job could use Oddjobs ComponentResolver to wrap a Runnable or Service.
-It could be structural and expose the child so properties and Log could be viewed.
+- Use a ServerSide files system for choosing files on server component designer forms.
 - Add Security to the WebApp (with a Read Only role).
 - Include a Jetty Oddball to allow connecting to an Oddjob server from a browser without the need for a separate Servlet Container.